-During the monitoring period there were 8 appeals for development in the countryside.
-These ranged from smallscale domestic extensions to largescale mixed use development.
-4 were allowed and 4 dismissed.
+During the monitoring period there were 21 appeals for development in the countryside.
+The majority of these were dismissed.
+16 were dismissed 3 allowed and 2 withdrawn.

 Objective 2f: To Ensure there is Adequate Development Infrastructure

 Local Indicator 18 - Objections made from service providers